trustwallet/developer/wallet-core/rpc-requirements.md

 # RPC / API Requirements

 Trust Wallet is a light client wallet, which means it needs to get data / information from remote nodes (either light nodes or full nodes).
 In order to integrate your blockchain into Trust Wallet smoothly, you must also fulfill RPC / API requirements.
-We list all needed APIs or RPCs plus an example below for your reference, alternatively [Rosetta](https://www.rosetta-api.org/) Data API is also welcomed.
+We list all needed APIs or RPCs plus an example below for your reference.

 ## for Trust Wallet: